Czechs pushing EU law on Belarus-type migrant storms

 It lets them detain people to stop them absconding, take up to four weeks to lodge their claims, and up to 16 weeks to process them.

-It also makes provisions for fast-track returns, while underlining that people's basic rights, such as "the principle of non-refoulement", must be respected.
+It also makes provisions for fast-track deportations, while underlining that people's basic rights, such as "the principle of non-refoulement", must be respected.

 The Czechs sent round a new compromise text for the rules, to be discussed by EU diplomats on Thursday (8 September).